EricChh20/EZ-Mail/readme.md

 ## Setup

-Ensure Python, Pip, and Virtualenv are installed.
+Ensure Python, Pip, Electron and Virtualenv are installed.

 Run the following command